OlivierLD/ROB/raspberry-sailor/RESTRouting/README.md

 ## GRIB Reader
 _And_ routing.

+The GRIB part is assumed by `JGRIB` (sibling of this module, copied from [JGRIB](https://jgrib.sourceforge.net/))

-The server generates a json document, as in `poc.GRIBBulk`.
+The server generates a json document, as in `poc.GRIBBulk`, representing the GRIB file's data.
 The rendering is (to be) done on the client (HTML5/CSS/ES6) over a map.
 See in `RESTNavServer/web`.

 And later, add the faxes.